- Details

 1882.
 Crystal Falls is a new settlement, its principal street being a forest of pine six months ago.
 The lumbermen and laborers in the iron mines compose the population and the few score of frame shanties that serve as dwellings do equal duty as saloons.
 The locality is wild, the denizens ruthless.
 [DFP-1882-0930]

 1883.
 March 28.
-Asa Leopold, Treasurer of the Town Board of Crystal Falls, Mich. charged with having left town two weeks ago with $5,000 of town funds and $1,000 short on an old account, was arrested in Chicago last night.
+Asa Leopold, Treasurer of the Town Board of Crystal Falls, Mich. is charged with having left town two weeks ago with $5,000 of town funds and $1,000 short on an old account, He was arrested in Chicago last night.
 [DFP-1883-0329] He was released the next day but immediately instituted suit in the circuit court at Chicago against George Runkel of Crystal Falls to recover $20,000 for alleged malicious prosecution.
 [EXP-1883-0405]

 1887.
 May.
 Crystal Falls is threatened with destruction by forest fires, which are now within half a mile of town.
 The village has no water works or fire engine and a bucket brigade is working to save the town.
 Other places having steamers are afraid to let them go outside as fires are burning dangerously close.
 [DFP-1887-0521]

 1887.
-The Lee Peck Mine opens and operates until 1892.
+The Lee Peck Mine on the Mansfield branch opens and operates until 1892.

 1888.
 High water levels on the Paint River completely deluged the island and did considerable damage to the approach to the railroad bridge (former C&NW branch to Mansfield mine).
 It also damaged the nearby road bridge but the water receded before damaging the bridge at the east end of Main Street (now US-2).
 [DD-1888-0519]